TobiasRp/vc_sample/README.rst

 the density of data points.
 I.e. dense regions in the original data are sampled more often.

+Extending this sampling method to higher dimensions is problematic, due to the curse of dimensionality.
+More specifically, the kernel density estimation does not scale with the dimensionality.
-Sampling in higher dimensions is problematic, due to the curse of dimensionality.
-However, in a lot of cases, our data is lower dimensional, but is _embedded_ in a higher dimensional space.
+However, in a lot of cases, our data is actually lower dimensional, but is *embedded* in a higher dimensional space.

 For example, this S-curve is a 2D manifold (think of a deformed rectangle) that lies in a 3D space: